Steve-Calvert.co.uk

 Zweig, it seems, is not an artist at all and, although Zweig made them what they are, they are not wax and neither are they carvings.
 Every exhibit is a real killer and they are all still alive, but they cannot move.

-The exhibits find a way to get back at Zweig in the end, of course; but there is an interesting twist in this tale and if nobody lives happily ever after that is okay because I doubt any of them deserve to anyway.
+The exhibits find a way to get back at Zweig in the end, of course; but there is an interesting twist in this tale and if nobody lives happily ever after that is okay because none of them deserve to anyway.

 Click to Listen >> The Mask of Medusa

-More From Mystery in the Air Other Radio Shows
+More Mystery in the Air Episodes All Radio Shows